Camp A, B, C, D & E

 This camp of patients tends to research and learn about all sorts of treatments, supplements, protocols online.
 They are forced to.
 They are sick, usually have lost everything, many are homeless or living with family or friends.
 They have lost friends, jobs, houses, marriages, even their children to the court systems.
 They have no way to get to doctor appointments or to pay for them if they do make it there.
 If they make it to a Lyme doctor or specialist once, it’s hard to get back a second time to follow up.

-We lose many to suicide in this group.
+We lose many to suicide in the last two groups.

 This article is sad, might make one feel hopeless.
 This is not the intent of this article.
 It is really the opposite.
 I am writing this article to plea with “the powers to be” whoever hold the power to change things, to please do so.
 We are desperate.
 We are sick.
 We are losing people in our community.
 We are asking for someone to notice, for the IDSA, CDC or whoever has the control or power to stop the ignorance and denial and make change happen.